-For all those who are in trouble, sorrow, need, sickness, or any other adversity, particularly those on our parish prayer list, and for those we name at this time. (pause)
+For all those who are in trouble, sorrow, need, sickness, or any other adversity, particularly those on our parish prayer list and those we name at this time, silently or aloud. (pause)

-For all those who have departed this life in the certain hope of the resurrection, (pause) in thanksgiving let us pray.
+For all those who have departed this life in the certain hope of the resurrection, named at this time silently or aloud (pause) in thanksgiving let us pray.

-Celebrant: Heavenly Father, grant these our prayers for the sake of Jesus Christ, our only Mediator and Advocate, who lives and reigns with you in the unity of the Holy Spirit, one God, now and for ever.
+Heavenly Father, grant these our prayers for the sake of Jesus Christ, our only Mediator and Advocate, who lives and reigns with you in the unity of the Holy Spirit, one God, now and for ever.
 Amen.

-THE CONFESSION AND ABSOLUTION OF SIN (Please kneel as able) (BCP 2019 page 130) Let us humbly confess our sins to Almighty God.
+THE CONFESSION OF SINS (Please kneel) (BCP 2019 page 130)

-Silence
+Celebrant: Let us kneel and confess our sins against God and our neighbor.

+(Silence)